DigitalAnswer/GoProxy/README.md

 Except: I didn't generate ssl certificate.

-but if you want to generate it you can find this piece of code:
+but if you want to generate it you can find this script:
 ```shell
 #!/usr/bin/env bash
 case `uname -s` in